mriotorto33/HumanisKind/README.md

 # Human Is Kind (HIK) SDK

 Blockchain-anchored provenance for C2PA manifests.
 Sign assets locally, store manifests on IPFS, and anchor hashes to a smart contract for permanent verification.
+# HumanisKind SDK 🛡️

+> **The Technical Infrastructure for Sacred Trace™**
+>
+> Architecting 'Integrity as a Service' (IaaS) by moving AI safety from abstract theory to hard-coded, deterministic design constraints.

 ## Architecture